tanaikech/FieldsBuilderForGoogleAPIs/README.md

 # Fields Builder For Google APIs

-<a name="TOP"></a>
+<a name="top"></a>
 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENCE)

+![](images/demo.gif)

-<a name="Overview"></a>
+<a name="overview"></a>

 # Overview

-**[FieldsBuilderForGoogleAPIs](https://sites.google.com/view/fields-builder) is a Web Application for building the fields value for using Google APIs.
-This is mainly used for developing the scripts for using Google APIs.**
+**[FieldsBuilderForGoogleAPIs](https://sites.google.com/view/fields-builder) is a Web Application for building the `fields` parameter for Google APIs.**

+When using Google APIs, specifying the `fields` parameter allows you to retrieve only the data you need (Partial Response).
+This improves performance and reduces data usage.
+However, constructing this parameter manually can be complex, especially for deeply nested resources.
+This tool automates that process.

+# Features

+-   **Support for ALL Google APIs**: Dynamically loads the latest API discovery documents.
+-   **Nested Resources**: Fully supports APIs with deep resource hierarchies (e.g., Drive, Sheets).
+-   **Optimized Fields Generation**: Select a parent node to automatically include all its children in the fields string.
+-   **Modern UI**: Clean, dark-themed interface for better usability.
+-   **Standalone**: Runs entirely in the browser.
+No server-side code, no authorization, and no scopes required.

-# Demo
+# Usage

-![](images/demo.gif)
+1. Access [https://sites.google.com/view/fields-builder](https://sites.google.com/view/fields-builder) using your web browser.
+2.  **Search/Select API**: Type to search or select an API from the dropdown (e.g., "Google Drive API").
+3.  **Select Resource**: Choose the resource you want to access (e.g., `files`).
+4.  **Select Method**: Choose the method (e.g., `list`).
+5.  **Select Fields**:
+    -   The response schema will be displayed as a tree.
+    -   Check the boxes for the fields you want to retrieve.
+    -   Selecting a parent node (e.g., `userEnteredValue`) will include it in the output, implying all its sub-fields.
+6.  **Copy**: Click the "Copy" button to copy the generated string to your clipboard.
+7.  **Paste**: Use the copied string as the value for the `fields` parameter in your API request.

 # Description

-After the API explorer was updated, the fields of APIs cannot be created by the web interface.
-But it is important for using the fields property.
-Because when the fields property is used, only the required values can be retrieved.
-This leads to the low cost.
-And even when `*` is used, there are some cases that all fields cannot be retrieved.
-So I created this as a Web Application.
-This web application can run with the standalone.
-No authorization and no scopes are required.
-This only creates the fields value for Google APIs.

-This web application can use for almost Google APIs.
-But, in the current stage, unfortunately, this cannot be used for all Google APIs because of several issues.
-Please be careful this.
-I have to apologize for this.
+After the Google API Explorer was updated, it became harder to visually construct the `fields` parameter.
+This tool bridges that gap.
+It parses the official Discovery documents to build an interactive tree view of the response schema.

 # URL of this web application